 Specifically I feel that it is completely inappropriate for a business to give products and gifts away to strangers while ignoring an existing client.
 My bank was giving anyone who would open a new account an iPod.
 They were asking me to subsidize the cost of the iPods through my service fees on various accounts, and mortgages.

-In other words, they are telling me: “If you want the deal that will help you save a little money, you have to agree to pay us for a little longer, which means you won’t actually save any more money.
-Thanks for
+In other words – “If you want the deal that will help you save a little money, you have to agree to pay us for a little longer, which means you won’t actually save any more money.
+Thanks for your business.”

-I won’t belabor the point.
-I’ll just point out that every business would get more new clients and more goodwill if they gave me the iPod and said, “Thanks for being our client.”
+I won’t belabor the point – I’ll just point out that every business would get a lot more new clients and good will if they gave me an iPod and said “thanks for being our client.”

-Imagine if my mobile phone provider sent me a letter saying “we are going to charge you less

-from here on in because we have brought in more competitive fees.
-This does not in any way affect the term of our agreement.
+Imagine if my mobile phone provider sent me a letter saying “we are going to be charging you less from here on in because we have brought in more competitive fees.
+This does not in any way effect the term of our agreement.
 You are a valued client, and we want you to remain with us for years to come.”

 Best clients are the cheapest form of advertising.